-This means that you are not consuming more resources every time you need to carry your groceries home.
+This reusability means that you are not consuming more resources every time you need to carry your groceries home.

 1. Refuse the Bag:

-The first and most important way to reduce the use of plastic bags is to simply refuse them!
+The first and most important way to reduce the use of plastic bags is simply to refuse them!

-So many times we check out at convenience stores, for example, with ONE or TWO small items in it.
+We often check out at convenience stores, for example, with ONE or TWO small items in it.

 Hand-carry the items out of the store if you can.

-2. Bring your own reusable shopping bag instead:
+2. Bring your reusable shopping bag instead:

 The most challenging aspect of this is remembering to take them into the store and creating the habit.

-A simple way to overcome this is to always keep your bags in your car.
+A simple way to overcome this is always to keep your bags in your car.

-Even if you only have 1-2 reusable bags and a cart full of groceries, this would be two plastic bags you save, each trip!
+Even if you only have 1-2 reusable bags and a cart full of groceries, this would be two plastic bags you save each trip!

-Many thrift stores will re-use plastic bags for their merchandise.
+Many thrift stores will reuse plastic bags for their merchandise.

 Some department stores and grocery stores will also often have a location to drop off clean plastic bags to be recycled.

-4. Re-use the plastic bags yourself:
+4. Reuse the plastic bags yourself: